zachmccabe/beijing/docs/index.md

 ---
 layout: ratyear_index
 title: The Photographers Field Guide to Beijing
-date: 2020-08-04
+date: 2021-03-17
-description: Get your copy of the free book
+description: Get answers to the questions only photographers ask

 ---